MileHacker Logo

 Important Information

-Bird Island maintains its commitment to conservation, meaning minimal artificial interference with its natural environment.
-Visitors directly help these efforts by following island guidelines.
+A Bird sanctuary maintains its commitment to conservation, meaning minimal artificial interference with its natural environment.
+Visitors directly help these efforts by adhering to island guidelines.

 The lodge staff, including dedicated conservation officers, are a valuable resource for all aspects of your stay, from wildlife facts to finding hidden places.